Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies; we'll explore the pros and cons of this in a later episode.
+Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies.
+Your institution may also have its own hosted GitHub or GitLab instance.
+Where you host research software can depend on whether you want it to be public or private, and on what options are available to research staff or students.

 Let's start by sharing the changes we've made to our current project with the world.
 To this end we are going to create a *remote* repository that will be